Growth and Development of Premature Babies

 Medically reviewed by Drugs.com.
 Last updated on Nov 5, 2023.

 What is the growth and development of premature babies?

 Growth and development is how your premature baby learns, interacts, expresses himself, and physically grows.
 The later the birth of your baby, the lower his risk of health and development problems.

 What long-term problems is my baby at risk for?

 Your baby may be at risk for long-term problems due to an immature brain and nervous system.
-The earlier your baby is born, the greater the risk for long-term problems.
-There are early intervention programs that can help your baby from birth to age 3 with developmental delays or disabilities.
-Ask your healthcare provider for more information about early intervention programs.
+Early intervention programs can help your baby from birth to age 3 with developmental delays or disabilities.
+Ask your newborn's pediatrician for more information about early intervention programs.
 Your baby may be at risk for any of the following:

 What is normal development for a baby in the first year of life?

 Care AgreementYou have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
-Discuss treatment options with your baby's caregivers to decide what care you want for your baby.
+Discuss treatment options with your baby's healthcare providers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2017 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright Merative 2023 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.